-Decades ago, the Maritimer had been the focus of some national news stories.
+Decades ago, the Maritimer had been the focus of many national news stories.
 Articles about him appeared in newspapers as well as on radio and television.
-He was, as they say, big news in the day.
+He was, as they say, big news.

 The private get-together took place in late January 2018 in a hospital [‘somewhere in Alberta’] where the patient — Karl — was being treated for an aggressive form of lung cancer.

-Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — likely doesn’t have long to go.
+Mr. Newsmaker — who’d smoked like a chimney for more than 30 years — doesn’t have long to go.
 Three, four months, who knows.
-He probably won’t make it to his 82nd birthday coming up at the end of June.
+He likely won’t make it to his 82nd birthday in June.

 There was a quiet, commanding presence about the visitor, Pastor Wayne Land.
-He reached over and shook hands with Karl who seemed pleasantly surprised that someone was there to see him.
+The pastor reached over and shook hands with Karl who seemed pleasantly surprised he had visitors.

 Cancer has reduced Karl to a shell of his former self.
 His weight has plummeted to 125 pounds, half what it was when he was a strapping correctional officer.

 Pastor Land cut right to the chase.
 “Are you ready to meet the Lord, Karl …?”
 No one ever accused Land — who does doctrinal work for professional sports teams — of mincing his words.

 Looking somewhat distinguished with his new glasses and a short beard, the patient looked straight ahead and nodded in the affirmative.
 Hands trembling from the effects of Parkinson’s disease, he responded, “Yes, I am …”